 Then I remember strong feelings of melancholy walking through the town on an unseasonably warm October day.
 Wandering aimlessly, I took photos of the mostly empty streets and felt a sense of loneliness.
-I pondered whether or not Chiavari came to life during the spring and summer months, when tourists come to experience the Ligurian coast and swim in the clean, blue waters.
+I pondered whether or not Chiavari came to life during the spring and summer months when tourists came to experience the Ligurian coast and swim in the clean, blue waters.
 Maybe people come for the famous Chiavari chairs?

 And I tasted wine so unbelievably good that I wanted to cry tears of joy.
 Not knowing when I’d try something so perfect again, I kept drinking more, even though my liver was already at its limit.